TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 .. index::
-   Mails; How to create
+   Mail; How to create mails
-   Mails; How to send
+   Mails; How to send mails
 .. _mail-create:

 How to create and send mails